The government is now operating in accordance with the Guidance on Caretaker Conventions, pending the outcome of the 2025 federal election.

 - Software (GMDN Collective Term 944)

 Some medical devices already have a UDI on the device, the labelling or packaging due to UDI being implemented globally.
+We accept UDI compliant labels from the United States (US) and the European Union (EU).

-Understanding UDI barcodes
+Understanding UDI Carriers

 UDI reporting by healthcare providers